Burnley Cricket Club

 Burnley Cricket Club is a cricket club in the Lancashire League based at Turf Moor in Burnley, Lancashire.

-The club was a founder member of the Lancashire League in 1892 and has won the League Championship 17 times, the Worsley Cup 10 times and the 20/20 Cup three times.
+The club was a founder member of the Lancashire League in 1892 and has won the League Championship 19 times, the Worsley Cup 10 times and the 20/20 Cup 3 times.

-The club has seen huge success in recent years including becoming the first Club to win the Worsley Cup four years in a row in 2013, 2014, 2015 and 2016, as well as enjoying a record breaking season in 2015 in which they won all four senior trophies; the league, the Worsley Cup, the 20/20 Competition, and the Ron Singleton Colne Trophy.
-In addition the club also won the 2nd XI League and finished as runners-up in the Third XI League.
+The club has seen huge success in recent years, including becoming the first club to win the Worsley Cup four years in a row, from 2013 to 2016, as well as enjoying a record breaking season in 2015 in which it won all four senior trophies; the league, the Worsley Cup, the 20/20 Competition and the Ron Singleton Colne Trophy.
+In addition, Burnley also won the 2nd XI League and finished as runners-up in the Third XI League.

-In 2019, they again finished the season in first place.
-For the 2021 season the captain is Daniel Pickup, and the Club Professional is Ockert Erasmus.
+In 2019, 2021, 2023 and 2024, Burnley again finished the league season in first place.
+During the 2024 season, the captain was Chris Burton, and the club professional was Ockert Erasmus.